Since you landed on this page, I’ll assume that you’re looking for the best lacrosse sticks for beginners in the market today.

 In case, you still have some doubts about any of the lax sticks reviewed in this guide, I invite you to explain your situation to me in a comment below.

-Again, here are my recommendations in each field position for lacrosse beginners.
+Again, here are my recommendations of the best lacrosse sticks for beginners for each field position.